Lebanon Assault Attorneys

 Note - that a person convicted of simple assault in Tennessee may also be required to pay restitution, which is reimbursing the alleged victim for any expenses resulting from the crime, such as the cost of medical treatment or counseling or repair or replacement of damaged property.

-What is the Average Sentence for Aggravated Assault?
+What is the Average Aggravated Assault Sentence in Tennessee?

 Aggravated assault is a more serious type of assault and is a felony in Tennessee, a person commits aggravated assault if they: